BenediktAlkin/KappaProfiler/README.md

 If you want to remove all synchronization points in your program, simply remove the `kp.setup_async` call and `kp.named_profile_async`/`kp.profile_async` will default to a noop.
+Or replace it with `kp.setup_async_as_sync` to maek the asynchronous calls behave just like the synchronous calls.